marcoaobatista/acm-website/README.md

 `npm run sass`: Monitors the sass folder for any changes, and outputs ./dist/css/index.css.

+`npm run lambda-serve`: Builds the serverless functions in `functions/` into `compiled/`, and runs a local server (usually on port 9000) which you can use to test the compiled functions locally.

+`npm run lambda-buid`: Builds the serverless functions in `functions/` into `compiled/`.
+This command is run by Netlify when deploying the site, which will generate the compiled functions on the remote server.

 ### Possible issues you might run into

 **Images not loading in:** If images are not being loaded in, this might be due